 Dr. Robert McFarlane spent his youth hunting and fishing the lands and waters of the Middle Trinity River near Tennessee Colony.
 Those memories of the land stayed with him when he left for medical school at Harvard.
 When he returned, he saw a different landscape.
 It was fragmented, converted to pasture and farmland, and significantly different from the pristine land he remembered.

 Determined to return the land to its former glory, Dr. McFarlane purchased the first 1,500 acres of BigWoods on the Trinity in 1995.
-Today, he has expanded that to 7,500 acres composed of bottomland hardwood, nearly 2,500 acres of restored savanna and a total of 25 different wetlands spanning 500 acres.
+He has since expanded that to 7,500 acres composed of bottomland hardwood, nearly 2,500 acres of restored savanna.
+A total of 25 different wetlands span 500 acres.

 The main conservation emphasis at BigWoods is emergent wetland and bottomland hardwood restoration and management.
 The wetlands are intensively managed to attract waterfowl and wetland-dependent bird species, and the filtration capabilities of the vegetation has vastly improved water quality.